bmc/brizzled/id/77/index.md

             """
             template_path = self.get_template(template_name)
             template.render(template_path, template_vars)
+{% endhighlight %}

 As you can see, it just contains some methods to make rendering templates a little simpler.

 ### `admin.py`

 *Now* we're ready to look at the administration view code.
 First, we have some imports:

+{% highlight python %}
     import cgi

     from google.appengine.api import users